 As an alternative to holding indefinitely the portions of SBA loans remaining after sale of the guaranteed portions in the SBA supervised secondary market, the Company has undertaken to securitize these unguaranteed portions.
-In December 2010, the first such securitization trust established by the Company issued to one investor notes in the amount of \$16,000,000 which received an Standard & Poor's ("S&P") rating of "AA."
+In December 2010, the first such securitization trust established by the Company issued to one investor notes in the amount of \$16,000,000 which received a Standard & Poor's ("S&P") rating of "AA."
 A second securitization, an amendment to the original transaction, was completed in December 2011, and resulted in an additional \$14,900,000 of notes issued to the same investor.
-A third securitization was completed in March 2013 for \$20,909,000 of notes issued to multiple investors which received an "A" rating from S&P. The SBA lender used the cash generated from the first transaction to retire its outstanding term loan from Capital One, N.A. and to fund a \$3,000,000 account which during the first quarter of 2011 purchased unguaranteed portions originated subsequent to the securitization transaction.
+A third securitization was completed in March 2013 for \$20,909,000 of notes issued to multiple investors, which received an "A" rating from S&P. The SBA lender used the cash generated from the first transaction to retire its outstanding term loan from Capital One, N.A. and to fund a \$3,000,000 account which during the first quarter of 2011 purchased unguaranteed portions originated subsequent to the securitization transaction.
 Similarly, the proceeds from the second and third securitizations in 2011 and 2013 were used to pay down its outstanding revolver loan with Capital One, N.A., and to fund a \$5,000,000 and \$4,175,000 account, respectively, which were used to purchase unguaranteed portions of loans in the first quarter of 2012 and April 2013, respectively.
 While this securitization process can provide a long-term funding source for the SBA lender, there is no certainty that it can be conducted on an economic basis.
 In addition, the securitization mechanism itself does not provide liquidity in the short-term for funding SBA loans.

 In December 2010, the SBA lender entered into a revolving loan agreement with Capital One, N.A. for up to \$12,000,000 to be used to fund the guaranteed portions of SBA loans and to be repaid with the proceeds of the sale in the secondary market of those portions.
 Also, in June 2011, the SBA lender entered into a revolving loan agreement with Capital One N.A., for up to \$15,000,000 to be used to fund the unguaranteed portions of SBA loans and to be repaid with the proceeds of loan repayments from the borrowers as well as excess cash flow of NSBF.
-In October 2011, the term of the loans were extended by nine months through September 30, 2013, at which time the outstanding balance will be converted into a three year term loan.
-The Company is currently working on a replacement or extension of its current line of credit.
-Failure to do so may require a reduction in the Company's SBA lending and related operations.
+In October 2011, the term of the loans were extended by nine months through September 30, 2013.
+In July 2013 the SBA lender, received an extension on the availability of its warehouse lines, totaling \$27 million, with Capital One, N.A. from September 30, 2013 to May 31, 2015, at which time the outstanding balance will be converted into a three year term loan.
+The extension also enhanced the terms of the credit facilities by removing the \$15 million funding sublimit for the non-guaranteed portions of the SBA 7(a) loans NSBF originates, and increasing the advance rate to 55% from 50% for the non-guaranteed portions of the SBA 7(a) loans.